mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narrations-overview.md

 Softanza's documentation system includes various types of documents, each serving a specific purpose:

-- Essentials: Fundamental concepts of the language
+- Essentials: Key takeaways for programmers in a harry!
-- Quickers: Quick solutions for common programming tasks
+- Quickers: for whom prefer Learning by doing in an action-oriented way
 - FAQs: Answers to frequently asked questions
 - Quizzes: Tests to reinforce learning
-- References: Comprehensive guides for all features
+- References: Detailed documentation of classes, functions, parameters, and returned values
-- Overviews: High-level explanations of components or concepts
+- Overviews: High-level explanations of a feature and its combination with others
-- Stats: Performance metrics and usage statistics
+- Stats: Performance metrics of the library code and its usage statistics

 Narrations complement these by bridging theory and practice through storytelling in code.
 They demonstrate how Softanza's components work together to solve real-world problems, making them particularly valuable for intermediate users, visual learners, and those seeking practical applications.